edgio-docs/edgio-docs/src/guides/performance/rules/features.md

         </Callout>

-    -   **Destination:** Define a replacement pattern that sets a new default cache-key.
+    -   **Destination:** Define a replacement pattern that sets a new default cache key.

         <Callout type="tip">

           Use [feature variables](/guides/performance/rules/feature_variables) to dynamically construct this relative path.
-However, you may not use response metadata when defining a cache-key.
+However, you may not use response metadata when defining a cache key.

         </Callout>